 Short-Term Faculty Exchanges

-IU faculty and librarians can enhance their research and build connections with colleagues around the world through IU’s many short-term exchange programs with overseas partners.
+IU faculty and librarians can enhance their research and build connections with colleagues around the world through IU’s many short-term exchange programs.

 BRAZIL: Academia Brasileria de Letras

 The Academia Brasileira de Letras (Brazilian Academy of Letters), located in Rio de Janeiro, is a literary nonprofit society established at the end of the 19th century by a group of 40 writers and poets inspired by the Académie Française.
 The first president, Machado de Assis, declared its foundation on December 15, 1896.
 The Academy is composed to this day of 40 members chosen from among the citizens of Brazil who have published recognized works or books of literary value.
 The position is awarded for the recipient's lifetime.